• Skip to primary navigation

 Notes

-• One sleep gummy is one “serving”, so-to-speak.
+• One sleep gummy is one “serving”, so to speak.
 Eat one gummy each evening at least 1 hour before bed for gentle sleep assistance.
 You could safely eat up to 6 of them at a time, but one should be sufficient if you just want to take the edge off of racing thoughts at night.

 • These DIY sleep gummies will last several weeks in the refrigerator.
 Store in an air-tight glass container.